iamdamion/CVU_circlegraph/README.md

 ```

 ### Outputs:
-Be default, you will receive a .png file for each threshold you request in the output directory you specify.
+By default, you will receive a .png file for each threshold you request in the output directory you specify.
 Please use group name argument if running for multiple groups or files will be overwritten.
 **It's suggested you re-name and move them from here, but whatever works for your personal workflow.**